HoseinT/BAMSE/README.md

 dot files for visualization with graphviz

-pickle files to load with python
+text files and pickle files to load with python, one per tree, describing the trees.